alessiosavi/GoLog-Viewer/README.md

 ## Built With

 - [FastHTTP](https://github.com/valyala/fasthttp) - HTTP Framework | Tuned for high performance.
 Zero memory allocations in hot paths.
 Up to 10x faster than net/http
 - [gozstd](https://github.com/valyala/gozstd) - Facebook's compress algorithm wrapper for golang | Very usefull for performance/compression ratio
 - [logrus](https://github.com/Sirupsen/logrus) - Pretty logging framework | Not the fastest but very cool and customizable
   - [filename](https://github.com/onrik/logrus/filename) - Plugin for logrus | Used fo print the filename and the logline at each entries of the log
-- [redis](https://github.com/go-redis/redis) - Useful framework for talk with Redis DB
-- [mgo](https://github.com/globalsign/mgo) - The MongoDB driver for Go
+- [GoUtils](https://github.com/alessiosavi/GoUtils) - A set of Go methods for enhance productivity

 ## Contributing

-- Feel free to open issue in order to __*require new functionality*__
+- Feel free to open issue in order to __*require new functionality*__;
-- Feel free to open issue __*if you discover a bug*__
+- Feel free to open issue __*if you discover a bug*__;
-- New idea/request/concept are very appreciated!
+- New idea/request/concept are very appreciated!;

 ## Versioning